Craft and Material Studies Minor

 3D Design II

-This is the second-semester of a sequential course.
-The focus is on composing three-dimensional form and its relationship to space.
-Students will build on their prior term experiences, which include the introduction to 3D principles, materials, and building processes.
+This course is the second course in the three-dimensional design curriculum and is foundational to the College of Art and Design education.
+The focus of the course is on composing three-dimensional form and its relationship to space.
+Students will build on their prior term experiences, which include the introduction to three-dimensional principles, materials, and building processes.
 Students will develop the sophisticated skill of conceptualization.
-More advanced problems will be assigned and students will have the opportunity to explore a wide range of material and process possibilities for their resolution.
+More advanced problems will be assigned, and students will have the opportunity to explore a wide range of material and process possibilities for their resolution.
 A heightened awareness of idea development and design research will be explored.
-Inclusion of 21st century themes in the arts of social cultural and community.
-(Prerequisites: FDTN-131 or equivalent course.)
-Studio 6 (Spring, Summer).
+Inclusion of 21st century themes in the arts of social cultural and community. **Fee: A materials fee is required for this course, and an additional course fee applied via student account** (Prerequisites: FDTN-131 or equivalent course.)
+Studio 6 (Fall or Spring).

 FDTN-232